sanjayypatel/portfolio-kami/_portfolio/actransitrails.md

 ## Further development

 Working on a demo application revealed that the gem could do more to simplify API access.
-Beyond mapping more of the possible API requests to help functions, the gem could do more to the JSON response data to make it easier to work with.
+Beyond mapping more of the possible API requests to helper functions, the gem could do more to the JSON response data to make it easier to work with.

 One idea I had was to create Ruby classes to model the various responses from the API.
 For example, the `get_trips` function currently returns an array of hashes, each hash representing a discrete trip.
 The hashes use the API's keys to retrieve values from the hash, which don't follow a very 'ruby-esque' naming convention.
 To make dealing with this output easier, an ACTransitRails::Trip object could be created with the data from each hash.
 An array of Trip objects would be easier to developers to work with than arrays and hashes.

+I've started working on this feature in [this branch](https://github.com/sanjayypatel/actransit_rails/tree/feature/response-classes) and will post updates when it's ready to deploy!